tedmahsun/mameemonstergb/README.md

 ## Compiling

 You will need GB Studio 3.1 and the Platformer+ 1.6 plugin to compile the game ROM.
-Alternatively you may also simply download the precompiled ROM file from itch.io.
+Alternatively you may also simply download the precompiled ROM file from itch.io (URL TO BE ADDED).

 ## Playing the game
 TO BE UPDATED